The secret to an eye-grabbing flyer design is a striking flyer background image. Before people even read the copy, you need to get their attention.

 3. Colorful Leaf Flyer Background

-Here’s another way you can incorporate background images with horizontal orientations into your flyer design: use the image as a header and footer.
-This will create a balanced and symmetrical layout.
+Here’s another way you can incorporate background images with horizontal orientations to your flyer design: use the image as a header and footer.
+This will create a balanced, symmetrical layout and give you a minimal flyer design

 Plus, chunkier headers and footers can make for a fun and bold design!
 For example, take a look at the flyer below:

 Contrasting colors will always help your flyer stand out.
-Try picking a flyer background that contrasts bright, light colord with darker colors.
+Try picking a flyer background that contrasts bright, light-colored with darker colors.
 Similarly, use a dark font on a light background, and vice-versa.

 Maybe you want to go for a more abstract flyer background that allows your text to really come forward.
 In that case, try looking for an image like this one.
 The gradient from light at the top to darker at the bottom offers ample space to place text and some small images.